gtk100/TTV/README.md

 # TTV
 This project hits TwitchTV API(https://api.twitch.tv/kraken/search/streams?q=starcraft) and displays 10 results per page.
-Hover on image will bring video animated preview if it is available
+Hover on image will bring video animated preview if it is available.
+Enter new query in input box and hit "Search" button for new search

 #Installation
 run "npm install" to install all dependency